We get many questions surrounding solvent recovery system design and build. We have answered the most common questions below.

-A solvent recovery system is a process system that takes effluent and extracts useful raw materials back out of the process waste stream.
-They can reduce the demand for raw materials, by recovering chemicals that can be reused in production, or used to flush the system between runs.
+Solvent recovery systems extracts solvents for re-use out of effluent streams.
+They can reduce the demand for purchase of new solvents & process inputs by recovering chemicals that can be reused in production or to flush the system between runs.
 They can also help manufacturers meet regulatory requirements or process standards by cleaning waste streams before they are released from the plant.

-Generally speaking, the following types of solutions can be successfully recovered:
+The following types of solutions can be successfully recovered:

 - Non-azeotropic solutions